GabiDragh/GabiDragh/README.md

 Currently working with next.js and typescript -> totally hooked!

-Also trying to figure out WordPress website restructuring and updating, which is definitely not exciting and fascinating.
+Also trying to figure out WordPress website restructuring and updating.
 Note for the future: Not my gig.